Freyj/Fluffy-Hero-Maker/README.md

   - `/all-dnd-monsters` displays the list of monsters in the database
   - `/all-dnd-spells` displays the list of spells in the database
   - `/` displays a home page with links to previous routes
-  - `/classic-traveller-character-gen/<name>` displays a randomly generated classic traveller character with the name in `<name>`
+  - `/classic-traveller-character-gen/<name>` displays a randomly generated classic traveller character with the name in `<name>`, and as classic traveller creation goes, they can end up dead during their career.
+Just reload ;)
+  - `/classic_traveller-rand-party-gen` displays a group of 4 randomly generated characters, all alive.

 ## What can I do with it?
 ### DnD 5th
 * You can create a character, picking a name, race, class, and background.
-* You can display monster stats
+* You can display monster stats.
 * You can display spell stats.

 ### Classic Traveller
-* You can generate a character and save it at the end
+* You can generate a character and save it at the end.
+* You can generate a character randomly.
+* You can generate a party of 4 random characters.

 ## What is lacking?
 A lot (just look at the issues).